 - The Nebraska Constitution limits state general obligation debt to \$100,000 with a few exceptions.
-Some entities, particularly the University, State Colleges, and Board of Education, have independent ability to issue bonds for construction purposes. - 3 Legislative Fiscal Office, State of Nebraska FY 11-13 Biennial Budget (August 2011), p.
-82. This figure omits approximately \$700 million in Revolving and Other Funds, which would be largely double-counted if included, because they are paid from one state agency to another. - 4 Legislative Fiscal Office, State of Nebraska FY 2011-12 and FY 2012-13 Biennial Budget As Revised During the 2012 Legislative Session (May 2012), pp. 11, 21. - 5 Legislative Fiscal Office, General Fund Financial Status: Sine Die 2012 Session (April 2012). - 6 This is because appropriations bills usually carry the "emergency clause," which requires 33 votes and allows the bills to take effect as soon as the next fiscal year starts. - 7 Legislature's Planning Committee, 2011 Report (January 2012), p. v.
+Some entities, particularly the University, State Colleges, and Board of Education, have independent ability to issue bonds for construction purposes. - Legislative Fiscal Office, State of Nebraska FY 2011-12 and FY 2012-13 Biennial Budget As Revised During the 2012 Legislative Session (May 2012), p.
+46. This figure omits approximately \$741 million in Revolving and Other Funds, which would be largely double-counted if included, because they are paid from one state agency to another. - Legislative Fiscal Office, State of Nebraska FY 2011-12 and FY 2012-13 Biennial Budget As Revised During the 2012 Legislative Session (May 2012), pp. 11, 21. - 5 Legislative Fiscal Office, General Fund Financial Status: Appropriations Committee Preliminary Budget (February 2013). - This is because appropriations bills usually carry the "emergency clause," which requires 33 votes and allows the bills to take effect as soon as the next fiscal year starts. - Legislature's Planning Committee, 2011 Report (January 2012), p. v.